Meteorologist: West Coast snowfall is ‘once in a generation’

-Portland received nearly a foot of snow in a single day in what proved to be its second-snowiest day in history.
-Mountainous areas of California experienced nearly unprecedented snowfall accumulations — more than 40 feet since the start of the season.
+Portland, Oregon received nearly a foot of snow in a single day in what proved to be its second-snowiest day in history.
+Mountainous areas of California experienced nearly unprecedented snowfall accumulations – more than 40 feet since the start of the season.
 Even Phoenix suburbs woke up on Thursday to a dusting of snow that covered cactuses and lush golf courses.

 What is going on with all the snow?